 Life under Nazi rule: the occupation of the Channel Islands

 Occupied by the Germans between 1940 and 1945, the Channel Islands were the only part of the British Isles to have been seized by the Nazi regime.
-To coincide with the release of The Guernsey Literary and Potato Peel Society, History Extra talked to Duncan Barrett, author of Hitler's British Isles, about what it was like to live under German rule…
+Here, Rachel Dinning talks to Duncan Barrett, author of Hitler's British Isles, to find out what it was like to live under German rule

 Q. What was it like to live in the Channel Islands during the German occupation?